OCA/stock-logistics-warehouse/stock_location_fill_state/README.rst

   filled in with 'filled' for performances reasons as too much products quantities (aka quants) can exist in those locations.

+- Some locations can be excluded too from the computation.
+Go to the desired location and check the 'Exclude From Fill State Computation' box.

 Bug Tracker
 ===========